nischaldahal101/HospitalApp/README.md

-# fyp
+# FYP

-A new Flutter project.
+A new Flutter project for FInal Year.

 ## Getting Started

-This project is a starting point for a Flutter application.
+This project is a for a mobile application made using Flutter and ExpressJS.

 A few resources to get you started if this is your first Flutter project: